What is a Credit Score?

 Higher credit scores generally result in more favorable credit terms

-A credit score is a three digit number, typically between 300 and 850, which is designed to represent your credit risk, or the likelihood you will pay your bills on time.
+A credit score is a three-digit number, typically between 300 and 850, designed to represent your credit risk, or the likelihood you will pay your bills on time.

 Credit scores are calculated using information in your credit reports, including your payment history, the amount of debt you have, and the length of your credit history.
 Higher scores mean you have demonstrated responsible credit behavior in the past, which may make potential lenders and creditors more confident when evaluating a request for credit.